-Based on the results of our field explorations, laboratory testing, and engineering analyses, it is our opinion that the site is generally suitable for the proposed new single- and/or multi-family residential development and its associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.
+Based on the results of our field explorations, laboratory testing, and engineering analyses, it is our opinion that the site is generally suitable for the proposed new Northstar Phase 8 single-family residential development and its associated site improvements provided that the recommendations contained within this report are properly incorporated into the design and construction of the project.

-The primary features of concern at the site are 1) the presence of existing fill materials across the site and 2) the presence of moisture sensitivity of the near surface sandy, clayey silt subgrade soils.
+The primary features of concern at the site are 1) the presence of the organic topsoil layer across the site and 2) the presence of the moisture sensitive clayey silt subgrade soils beneath the site.